lopezdsr/sql-query/sql-query.md

 Submit an SQL query | sql-query.api.submit | POST/v2-beta/sql_jobs/ | Manager or Writer
 Get info for all submitted jobs | sql-query.api.getalljobs | GET/v2-beta/sql_jobs/ | Manager, Writer, or Reader
 Get info for a specific submitted job | sql-query.api.getjobinfo | GET/v2-beta/sql_jobs/{job_id} | Manager, Writer, or Reader

+## Limitations

+- JSON is not fully supported yet, it is in experimental state.
+- CSV input only supports comma-separated objects with a header.
+- JSON/Parquet: If objects contain nested or arrayed structures, the CSV result output format requires special consideration as part of the query.
+Only using `select *...` returns an error, such as "Invalid CSV data type used: `struct< the nested JSON object you used >`.
+Use a valid data type for the CSV format."
+As a workaround for nested structures, specify the full nested column name(s) instead of the wildcard, for example, `select address.city from cos://...`
+For arrays, the Spark SQL explode() function can be applied in the query, for example, `select explode(address.city) from cos://...`